roscrazy/DrawingView/README.md

 2. strokeSize : The biggest stroke size when user drawing.

 Note : The image file in the example will be saved on your "sdcard/SignView" folder
+        And you need ActionBarSherlock to run the example :  https://github.com/JakeWharton/ActionBarSherlock

 Example :